Jordan-deJong/scaffolding/README.md

     $ rails g/generate scaffolding

 ### Options:
-(You will be asked these at the terminal if not specify)
+(You will be asked these at the terminal if not specified)

 Automatically determine the data types of each column: